terraform-google-modules/terraform-google-project-factory/README.md

 To include G Suite integration for creating groups and adding Service Accounts into groups, use the [gsuite_enabled module][gsuite-enabled-module].

-## Version
+## Upgrading

-Current version is 2.0.
-Upgrade guides:
+The current version is 2.X.
+The following guides are available to assist with upgrades:

 - [0.X -> 1.0](./docs/upgrading_to_project_factory_v1.0.md)
 - [1.X -> 2.0](./docs/upgrading_to_project_factory_v2.0.md)